-- 4.1.
-A licensed pharmacist shall complete a minimum of thirty (30) CPE hours every two (2) years, inclusive of any CPE requirements for consultant pharmacist registration, pharmacist immunization registration, and drug diversion training and best practice prescribing of controlled substances training, in order to renew his or her license to practice pharmacy in West Virginia, and each reporting period thereafter. - 4.2.
+4.1.
+A licensed pharmacist shall complete a minimum of thirty CPE hours every two years, inclusive of any CPE requirements for consultant pharmacist registration, pharmacist immunization registration, and drug diversion training and best practice prescribing of controlled substances training, in order to renew his or her license to practice pharmacy in West Virginia, and each reporting period thereafter.

+4.2.
 Hours earned may only be used to meet the requirements for one reporting period.
 Hours in excess of the number required at the end of each reporting period shall not be transferred or applied to future reporting periods to satisfy future CPE requirements.
-Hours earned in a new reporting period but used to meet the requirements of a prior reporting period may only be used for the prior reporting period. - 4.3.
-Six (6) hours of the thirty (30) CPE hours required every two (2) years shall be obtained through a live presentation requiring the physical presence of the pharmacist at the CPE program. - 4.4.
-Beginning July 1, 2014, unless a pharmacist has completed and timely provided to the board on the form to be provided by the board a waiver request attesting that he or she has not administered or dispensed a controlled substance during the entire previous reporting period, every pharmacist shall, as a prerequisite to license renewal, complete a minimum of three (3) hours of drug diversion training and best practice prescribing of controlled substances training during the previous reporting period. - 4.4.a.
-Said three (3) hours of CPE shall be a part of the 30 hours of CPE required, and is not three (3) additional hours. - 4.4.b.
-For purposes of this subsection, "drug diversion training and best practice prescribing of controlled substances training" means a training course of at least three (3) CPE hours which includes, at a minimum, all of the following: - 4.4.b.1.
-Drug diversion, including West Virginia statistics on prescription drug abuse and resulting deaths; - 4.4.b.2.
-Epidemiology of chronic pain and misuse of opioids; - 4.4.b.3.
-Indication for opioids in chronic pain treatment including, at a minimum, general characteristics, toxicities, and drug interactions; - 4.4.b.4.
-Patient evaluation and risk assessment and tools to assess risk and monitor benefits. - 4.4.b.5.
-Initiation and ongoing-management of chronic pain in patients treated with opioid based therapies, including, at a minimum: treatment objectives; medication therapy management and collaborative practice; prescription of controlled substance agreements; urine screens and pill counts; patient education on safe use, storage and disposal of opioids; discontinuation of opioids; and documentation and medical records; - 4.4.b.6.
-Case study of a patient with chronic pain; - 4.4.b.7.
-Identification of diversion and drug seeking tactics and behaviors;
+Hours earned in a new reporting period but used to meet the requirements of a prior reporting period may only be used for the prior reporting period.

+4.3.
+Six hours of the thirty CPE hours required every two years shall be obtained through a live presentation requiring the direct presence of the pharmacist at the CPE activity.

+4.4.
+Unless a pharmacist has completed and timely provided to the board on the form to be provided by the board a waiver request attesting that he or she has not administered or dispensed a controlled substance during the entire previous reporting period, every pharmacist shall, as a prerequisite to license renewal, complete a minimum of two hours of drug diversion training and best practice prescribing of controlled substances training during the previous reporting period.

-- 4.4.b.8.
-Best practice methods for working with patients, prescribers, law enforcement, and others as appropriate, concerning patients suspected of drug seeking behavior and diversion; - 4.4.b.9.
-Compliance with controlled substances laws and rules; and - 4.4.b.10.
-How to Register with and use the West Virginia Controlled Substances Monitoring Program established in West Virginia Code § 60A-9-1, et seq.
+4.4.a.
+Said two hours of CPE shall be a part of the 30 hours of CPE required, and is not two additional hours.

+4.4.b.
+For purposes of this subsection, "drug diversion training and best practice prescribing of controlled substances training" means a training course of at least two CPE hours which includes drug diversion training, best-practice prescribing of controlled substances training, and training on prescribing and administration of an opioid antagonist that has been approved by the Board.